stdxpe/case_study_movies_project/README.md

 }

-/// Fix for the broken links from the API extension EnforceHttps on String {
+/// Fix for the broken links from the API extension EnforceHttpsExtension on String {
   String get withHttps => replaceFirst(RegExp(r'^https?:\/\/'), 'https://');
 }
 ...